danililo/AdvMacroHet/Assignments/Assignment II/typst/A2.typ

 On the other hand, the unrestricted households smooth consumption perfectly.
 They predict that the behavior of the restricted households will cause a short term crash to the economy at time $H$ and increases savings gradually over $t<H$ to perfectly smooth across the crash.
 This also explains their willingness to purchase all the extra bonds issued by the government in $t<=H$.
 Thus their consumption path is completely unaffected by the stimulus.

+The behavior observed in the TANK model arises from the fact that while the share of hand-to-mouth households $lambda$ can be chosen to match a realistic contemporary MPC, it cannot simultaneously capture subsequent intertemporal MPCs (iMPCs).
+This can however be obtained in a TANK model, where most households will spend out of the income from the unexpected shock across several years, generating a fiscal multiplier that is above 1 from the deficit financed shock.

 = HANK with low taxes